Dors-Coding-School/ToDo-App-HTML-CSS-JS/README.md

 1. Enter a task using a form.
 2. View the entered task appended to an unordered list on the page.
+3. Remove the task they want to delete (by clicking in a individual button for each item)

 You'll only write in the `exercise.html` file.
 In case you need to see the solution, it is at `the_answer.html`.